Hearing Aids Comparisons: Getting a Cheap One Worth Buying?Published On

 Even though many people aren’t aware of this, there is more than one solution to improving hearing loss.
 People looking for a reasonably priced solution need to be able to recognize the difference between “cheap hearing aids” and “affordable hearing aids.”
-At NANO hearing aids, we always strive to make available affordable hearing aids without compromising on quality and technology.
+At NANO hearing aids, we always strive to make affordable hearing aids without compromising quality and technology.

-Americans with age-related hearing loss need to be aware that these expensive hearing aids are not the only solution to hearing better.
+Americans with age-related hearing loss need to know that these expensive hearing aids are not the only solution to hearing better.
 Affordable digital hearing aids are also available in the medium-price range for a safe and improved quality of hearing.
 On the other hand, very cheap hearing aids have proven to be as harmful as not wearing any hearing aids at all.

 There are three types of hearing loss, and the treatment for each depends on which part of the ear has been damaged, and the degree of hearing loss incurred.

 The leading causes of sensorineural hearing loss - are aging, years of exposure to loud sounds, certain medications, some illnesses, and it may be inherited.

 Hearing aids are the best way to correct this type of hearing loss which cannot be corrected with medications or surgery.

 Sensorineural hearing loss needs sound amplification of the higher sound frequencies.
 These frequencies range from approximately 1,000Hz and above and include the range of speech from most children, half the female voices, and the uppermost range of men’s speech.
 Unfortunately, very cheap hearing aids cannot amplify these higher frequencies.